NENUBioCompute/TAPPI/README.md

     <img src="docs/base_back.png", width="800">
 </div>

 **TAPPI** is a model for predicting the effects of mutations on protein–protein interactions (PPI).
-It classifies mutation–PPI pairs into four categories: *Increasing*, *Decreasing*, *Disrupting*, and *No_Effect*, based on experimentally curated labels.
+It classifies PPI variations into four categories: *Increasing*, *Decreasing*, *Disrupting*, and *No_Effect*.

-To better handle multi-point mutations, TAPPI extracts and learns **local features for each mutation**, enabling the modeling of cooperative effects across mutations at arbitrary residue distances.

-The model leverages protein language model embeddings (ESM-2) to encode both local and global sequence information from the mutated protein and its interaction partner.
-Cross-attention layers are further employed to capture interaction changes between mutations and partner proteins.

-Overall, TAPPI improves prediction balance and extends its capability to handle complex multi-mutation scenarios.
+## extensions
+We introduce extensions to improve class balance and to explicitly handle multi-point mutations across arbitrary distances.